 How you can spend your money.
 Have you ever tracked your spending for a week or a month?
 If you haven’t you really should, it’s a great money saving technique.
 Even people on the tightest budget spend “fun money” on things you might question.
 We spent thousands on stuff we really questioned.

 Keep track of your bills and receipts for a few weeks or a month and see where you are spending your hard earned money?
 How much did you spend on groceries or fuel?
 Use these figures to help you set up a budget you can stick to.
-If you need a budgeting guide see our Budget & Financial Binder for help.
+If you need a budgeting guide see our Family Finance Kit for help.

 - Learn How To Cut Your Grocery Bill In Half